KatherineMichel/python-and-django-resources/README.md

 # Python and Django- Contributing

 <!--
+https://docs.python.org/3/about.html | About these documents — Python 3.6.5 documentation

 * [Foreword for "Programming Python" (1st ed.)](https://www.python.org/doc/essays/foreword) in which Guido van Rossum explains how and why Python came into existence.
 * [Stack Overflow Post](https://stackoverflow.blog/2017/09/06/incredible-growth-python) about the incredible growth of Python.